 MUSIC DIRECTLY AFFECTS EMOTION

 Think about some of your favourite films and imagine them without sound.
 La La Land recently tied the Oscar nomination record and is dominating the Box Office.
 Now, music is pretty essential to the film as it is a musical, but aside from the song and dance numbers, think of the montages without music.
 It would just be two people running around, sometimes dancing, sometimes staring off with melancholy facial expressions, or quietly shooting up to the moon (yes, really).
-The music helps contextualize all of those actions.
+The audio helps contextualize all of those actions.
 Music is also essential to heightening aspects of a story.
 Think also about a film like Black Swan.
 The film focuses on the mental devolution of a dancer.
 The score is so integral to the story that it gives us cues as to where our protagonist’s head is.
 Without music, it would just be a bunch of strange, contorted faces.

 Speaking of strange, contorted faces, music is often best used in commercials.
 Most commercials are set purely in montage, with the music setting the tone.
 Cleaning supplies, food, and lottery commercials are all set to hyperactive musical montages, promoting the joy these products will bring into your life.
 Alternately, ads for awareness, news, or political campaigns also typically feature montages, accompanied by slower, brooding music used to emphasize the importance of the issue being discussed.
-In most commercials the voice-over explaining the ad is almost secondary to the music.
+In most commercials the voice-over explaining the ad is almost secondary to the audio.
 This is based on research that has found what kind of frequencies work best for what message.
 Mid-range – high frequencies usually evoke feelings of happiness, forward thinking, and simplicity.
 This music is usually played either on a brass instrument, or stringed instrument such as a ukelele or guitar and the tempo is pretty fast.
 Alternately, mid-range – low frequencies are used to convey power and strength and are usually slower, and performed on string instruments such as a cello or bass.

-HOW MUSIC CAN HELP YOUR CORPORATE VIDEO
+HOW IT CAN HELP YOUR CORPORATE VIDEO

 WHERE TO GET MUSIC